 If the participant is an employee or former employee, the amount a participant recognizes as ordinary income in connection with any Award is subject to withholding taxes (generally not applicable to incentive stock options) and the Company is allowed a tax deduction equal to the amount of ordinary income recognized by the participant, provided that, Code Section 162(m) contains special rules regarding the federal income tax deductibility of compensation paid to the Company's chief executive officer and to each of the Company's three most highly compensated executive officers (other than the Company's chief executive officer and chief financial officer).
 The general rule is that annual compensation paid to any of these specified executives will be deductible only to the extent that it does not exceed \$1,000,000.
-However, the Company can preserve the deductibility of certain compensation in excess of \$1,000,000 if such compensation qualifies as "performance-based compensation" by complying with certain conditions imposed by the Code Section 162(m) rules (including the establishment of a maximum number of shares with respect to which Awards may be granted to any one employee during one fiscal year) and if the material terms of such compensation exception under Code Section 162(m) and the limited availability of binding guidance thereunder, the Company cannot guarantee that the Awards under the First Amended 2011 Plan will qualify for exemption under Code Section 162(m).
-However, the First Amended 2011 Plan administrator will have the discretion to make Awards under the First Amended 2011 Plan administrator will have the discretion to make Awards under the First Amended 2011 Plan to comply with Code Section 162(m).
+However, the Company can preserve the deductibility of certain compensation in excess of \$1,000,000 if such compensation qualifies as "performance-based compensation" by complying with certain conditions imposed by the Code Section 162(m) rules (including the establishment of a maximum number of shares with respect to which Awards may be granted to any one employee during one fiscal year) and if the material terms of such compensation are disclosed to and approved by the Company's stockholders (e.g., see Performance Goals above).
+Because of the fact-based nature of the performance-based compensation exception under Code Section 162(m) and the limited availability of binding guidance thereunder, the Company cannot guarantee that the Awards under the First Amended 2011 Plan will qualify for exemption under Code Section 162(m).
+However, the First Amended 2011 Plan is structured with the intention that the First Amended 2011 Plan administrator will have the discretion to make Awards under the First Amended 2011 Plan that would qualify as "performance-based compensation" and be fully deductible.
+Accordingly, the Company is seeking stockholder approval of the First Amended 2011 Plan to comply with Code Section